namsk/lbt-datascience/docs/installing-mariadb-on-ubuntu.md

-# Installing MarinDB on Ubuntu
+# Installing MariaDB on Ubuntu

 ## MariaDB